Jan Feith

 Jan Feith (12 May 1874 - 2 September 1944) was a Dutch writer.
 His work was part of the literature event in the art competition at the 1932 Summer Olympics.
 In his younger years he was an accomplished sportsman.
-He celebrated a some minor victories in cycling and speed skating, sports in which his friend Jaap Eden was the champion of his age.
+He celebrated some minor victories in cycling and speed skating, sports in which his friend Jaap Eden was the champion of his age.